ArpNetworking/metrics-aggregator-daemon/README.md

 __Note:__ Requires at least Docker for Mac Beta version _Version 1.12.0-rc4-beta19 (build: 10258)_

-Next, fork the repository, clone and build:
+Next, fork the repository, clone and build.

+Unit tests and integration tests can be run from IntelliJ.
+Integrate tests require that the service and its dependencies be running (see below).

 Building:

     metrics-aggregator-daemon> ./jdk-wrapper.sh ./mvnw verify

+To launch the service and its dependencies in Docker:

+    metrics-aggregator-daemon> ./jdk-wrapper.sh ./mvnw docker:start

-To debug the server during run on port 9000:
+To launch the service with remote debugging on port 9001 and its dependencies in Docker:

     metrics-aggregator-daemon> ./jdk-wrapper.sh ./mvnw -Ddebug=true docker:start

-To debug the server during integration tests on port 9000:

-    metrics-aggregator-daemon> ./jdk-wrapper.sh ./mvnw -Ddebug=true verify

-To launch the service and its dependencies in Docker:

-    metrics-aggregator-daemon> ./jdk-wrapper.sh ./mvnw initialize docker:start

-To launch the service with remote debugging and its dependencies in Docker:

-    metrics-aggregator-daemon> ./jdk-wrapper.sh ./mvnw -Ddebug=true initialize docker:start

 To execute performance tests: